shutingrz/bind9/doc/arm/reference.rst

    used in conjunction with a NAT64.
 Each ``dns64`` defines one DNS64 prefix.
 Multiple DNS64 prefixes can be defined.

-   Compatible IPv6 prefixes have lengths of 32, 40, 48, 56, 64 and 96 as per
+   Compatible IPv6 prefixes have lengths of 32, 40, 48, 56, 64, and 96, per
    :rfc:`6052`.
-Bits 64..71 inclusive must be zero with the most significate bit of the prefix in position 0.
+Bits 64..71 inclusive must be zero with the most significant bit of the prefix in position 0.

-   Additionally a reverse IP6.ARPA zone will be created for the prefix to provide a mapping from the IP6.ARPA names to the corresponding IN-ADDR.ARPA names using synthesized CNAMEs. ``dns64-server`` and ``dns64-contact`` can be used to specify the name of the server and contact for the zones.
-These are settable at the view / options level.
-These are not settable on a per-prefix basis.
+   In addition, a reverse IP6.ARPA zone is created for the prefix to provide a mapping from the IP6.ARPA names to the corresponding IN-ADDR.ARPA names using synthesized CNAMEs. ``dns64-server`` and ``dns64-contact`` can be used to specify the name of the server and contact for the zones.
+These can be set at the view/options level but not on a per-prefix basis.

    Each ``dns64`` supports an optional ``clients`` ACL that determines which clients are affected by this directive.
 If not defined, it